Preservation activities at the François-Mitterrand Library consist of the following:

 - Custom document packaging: the workshop has a cutting table, enabling it to produce large quantities of custom boxes

-It also manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.
+It manages training for stack attendants working for the Collections Division who come into the workshops to carry out light maintenance on their collections.